madetech/blog/posts/vim_considered_harmful.md

 I heard that only the best programmers could use Vim and that you could be so much faster in it, ultimately making you a better *programmer*.

 I decided to take the plunge and convert to it from GEdit.
+I would not shut up about it.
+I was very annoying.

 ## I was slow

 My obsession with a customised development environment grew to the point where I was typing in Colemak on Arch Linux at work with Xmonad and no real graphical interface.
-To interact with the database, I would do it through Vim, obviously.
+To interact with the database, I would do it in a Vim buffer, obviously.

 Half the applications on my computer didn't work correctly and I refused to use anything that wasn't on the command line.

-My obsession for tinkering had finally spun out of control.
+My obsession with tools and tinkering had spun out of control.

-Not to say that this development environment was wrong, but I didn't put in enough work to be efficient in it.
+Not to say that this development environment was wrong, but I didn't put in enough work to be proficient in it.

 ## How many balls can you really juggle at once?

 If you haven't seen Rich Hickey's talk titled 'Simple Made Easy', I would highly recommend that you watch it.

-In it he touches on the capacity that programmers have in solving problems.
+In it, he touches on the mental capacity that programmers have when it comes to solving problems.

-He compares it to juggling balls where even the best juggler in the world can only juggle a certain amount of balls before it becomes impossible.
+He compares it to juggling balls where even the best juggler can only handle a certain amount of balls before it becomes impossible.

 With poorly designed programs, you might end up with a few balls unrelated to the problem that you are trying to solve.

-You end up keeping things in your head, robbing you of capacity to dedicate it to other thought processes.
+You end up having to keep unrelated things in your head, robbing you of capacity available to dedicate it to other important thought processes.

 Vim could end up throwing even more balls into the mix.
 Many more.

 You could end up with only 1 out of 8 balls dedicated to solving the problem you are trying to focus on.

 I've seen new programmers excited about using Vim, so enthusiastic, only to forget what method signature they were updating because their entire thought